NielsGrove/SQLAdmin/Infrastructure/Availability Group/README.md

 This is a simple overview of the provision process for the AG-sandbox.

 1) Create virtual network in VMware Workstation Pro.
-1) Create DC VM.
+1) Create AD domain with DC VM.
-1) Create PAM VM.
+1) Create PAM workstation VM.
 1) Create database server VMs.
 1) Create witness file share.
 1) Create cluster.